mattelacqua/duckietown-soid/README.md

 ```

 Please note that if you use Conda to install this package instead of pip, you will need to activate your Conda environment and add the package to your Python path before you can use it
-by running the following commands:
+by running the following commands (you may have to reshell first for conda to work):

 ```
 source activate gym-duckietown